p-adic interpolation of automorphic periods for GL(2): Introduction

-This result extends those given by Bertolini-Darmon in \cite{BD96} and \cite{BD} for the totally real field $F= {\QQ}$, as well as previous work of the author for the general totally real fields setting (see e.g. \cite{VO1})\footnote{The existence of such an interpolation series is by no means new however, and has been given by completely different methods e.g. in Hida \cite{Hi}, \cite{Hi91} (cf. \cite{PR88}) and Haran \cite{Har} (cf. \cite{Lo}).}.
-Note that we do not attempt to give a precise characterization of the analytic $\mu$-invariant for these elements $\mathfrak{L}_{\pp}(\pi', K) \in \mathcal{O}[[X]]$ in this work.
-Such a characterization was in fact given incorrectly in \cite{VO1}.
-Subsequent works by Hamieh \cite{Ha}, Chida-Hsieh \cite{CH}, and Hung \cite{Hu}, each using variations the method of Vatsal \cite{Va2}, have now addressed this characterization problem in some detail, as has the excellent paper of Pollack-Weston \cite{PW} (for $F = {\bf{Q}}$).
-We therefore do not pursue the matter here.
-The novelty of the construction given here, which covers all of the antecedent constructions mentioned above, is that it is completely representation theoretic (in addition to being very general), allowing us for instance to use test vectors according to \cite{MaWh} and \cite{FMP} to derive a far more precise interpolation formula (i.e. to derive formulae even more precise than those conjectured in \cite{BD96}).
-It also seems apparent that this construction should carry over (with some work) to cohomological representations of $\operatorname{GL}_n$, where very little is known at present.
+This result extends those given by Bertolini-Darmon in \cite{BD96} and \cite{BD} for the totally real field $F= {\QQ}$, as well as previous work of the author for the general totally real fields setting (\cite{VO1}, \cite{VO2})\footnote{The existence of such an interpolation series is by no means new however, and has been given by completely different methods e.g. in Hida \cite{Hi}, \cite{Hi91} (cf. \cite{PR88}) and Haran \cite{Har} (cf. \cite{Lo}).}.
+Our construction differs from these antecedent works though, and proceeds by choosing a sequence of local test vectors.
+This allows us to give a more precise interpolation formula.
+The novelty of this construction, apart from the scope in which it works (and the representation theoretic setup), is that it is completely local to $\pp$.
+This allows us for instance to use test vectors according to \cite{MaWh} and \cite{FMP} to derive an even more precise interpolation formula than what was conjectured (in a special, classical case) by Bertolini-Darmon in \cite{BD96}.